 First, you need to decide which type of nurse you want to be.
 The fastest route to a career in nursing involves becoming either a licensed practical nurse (LPN) or a licensed vocational nurse.
 While the educational requirements for both differ, they involve a lot less training than the more senior registered nurse (RN) position.

 To qualify as an LPN or LVN, you’ll usually need to pass a one-year training program.
-The RN route requires, as a minimum, an associate’s degree in nursing (ADN).
+The RN education requirements include at least an associate’s degree in nursing (ADN).
 However, a bachelor degree in nursing (BSN) tends to open more doors in terms of career progression and specialization.

 Whichever route you take, you will need to apply for state licensure — which requires passing either the National Council Licensure Examination for Registered Nurses (NCLEX-RN) or the equivalent LPN/LVN exam (NCLEX-PN).